openshift/console/README.md

 ### Frontend Development

 All frontend code lives in the `frontend/` directory.
 The frontend uses node, yarn, and webpack to compile dependencies into self contained bundles which are loaded dynamically at run time in the browser.
-These bundles are not commited to git.
+These bundles are not committed to git.
 Tasks are defined in `package.json` in the `scripts` section and are aliased to `yarn run <cmd>` (in the frontend directory).

 #### Install Dependencies